gabriellerodarte/gabriellerodarte/README.md

 ### ✨ Fun Side
 - 💡 Efficiency-obsessed — always looking for faster, cleaner ways to solve problems.
-- 🏃 Loves sports, running, fitness, and trip planning - an active life keeps me energized.
+- 🏃 Love sports, running, fitness, and trip planning - an active life keeps me energized.
 - 🍹 Cocktail enthusiast — experimenting with flavors and ideas in and out of the bar.
 - 🌸 Creative roots in hospitality & floral design - where I learned to blend artistry with precision.